unlock-protocol/docs/docs/core-protocol/smart-contracts-api/PublicLock.md

 function onKeyTransferHook() external view returns (address hookAddress)
 ```

-Returns the address of the hook.
+Returns the address of the `onKeyTransferHook` hook.